andrew/ultimate-awesome/README.md

 - [awesome-automators](https://github.com/JoeCotellese/awesome-automators) - List of apps discussed in the Mac Automators podcast.
 - [awesome-diy](https://github.com/johansatge/awesome-diy) - 🛠️ A list of (awesome) DIY content creators.
 - [chatgpt-awesome](https://github.com/JornShen/chatgpt-awesome) - Chatgpt GitHub 项目指南.
+- [awesome-specs](https://github.com/jugaadi/awesome-specs) - For all specs/protocols that are currently in use.
 - [awesome-causal-inference](https://github.com/jw1212/awesome-causal-inference) - Causal inference reading list.
+- [awesome-sde-id-youtube](https://github.com/k4ilham/awesome-sde-id-youtube) - 📺 Awesome List Software Developer Engineer YouTube Indonesia.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.